ZainabEid/InstagramZ/README.md

     web application that implements instagram's functionality developed as a practicing project with laravel framework

 # Functionality:
-    - showing to the users profiles to all
+    - showing to the users profiles to all people
     - register and login users
     - Auth users can add posts
+    - posts image fits in square

 # Up comming functionality:
     - edit profile data